How Can Informal Communication Methods Help HR?

 Can Informal Communication Be Used For Disciplinary Measures?

 Let's take a moment to bring this idea to life.
 For example, during a potential disciplinary measure.
-If an employee is continually coming in late to work, a first, more informal, step would be to have a quick conversation identifying their pattern of behavior and identifying why it should change.
+If an employee is continually coming in late to work, a first, more informal, step would be to have a quick conversation identifying their pattern of behaviour and identifying why it should change.

-If the employee corrects their behavior, we used to a casual conversation to get our desired result.
+If the employee corrects their behaviour, we used to a casual conversation to get our desired result.
 The employee also did not feel attacked or threatened and it avoided a perhaps unnecessary disciplinary meeting.

 Templates For Better Performance Reviews